Vladimir3V/dapp-work/README.md

 * Be sure to check your e-mail in the order.
 It will help the moderators to solve the possible conflict between you and the order owner.

 Let's imagine that all things went well.
-* You made your job and send it to a customer.
+* You make your job and send it to a customer.
 * The customer is happy and submits that the order is completed, then the smart contract will send you the budget of the order minus fee (for my contract it's the lowest possible value - 1%).
 * You get and buy some nice taco to eat.